You’re full of ideas, but you can’t seem to make your newsletter flow.

 What are the main components of good newsletter copy?

-The average length of high-converting emails is about 200 words.
+The average length of newsletters is between 200 to 2500 words.

 Subject line